TranslucentTB/Tools/README.md

 ![API Monitor](http://i.imgur.com/jQJRaTJ.png)

-This simple tool when pointed to the dump of the hex buffer will write the correct values to the command prompt.
+This simple tool when pointed to a dump of the hex buffer will write the correct values to the command prompt.

 ### Usage